Kinesis Data Streams vs SQS – Streaming vs Queuing

 • Kinesis limits

-• maximum size of a data blob (the data payload before Base64-encoding) within one record is 1 megabyte (MB)
+• maximum size of a data blob (the data payload before Base64-encoding) within one record is 1 MB by default, configurable up to 10 MB

 • Each shard can support up to 1000 PUT records per second.